repux/repux-lib/README.md

 ### How it works
 1. Data seller should generate RSA key pair using RepuxLib.generateAsymmetricKeyPair() function.
 This key pair should be stored on user local device.
 2. Data seller should generate AES symmetric key using RepuxLib.generateSymmetricKey() function.
 This key should be generated per file and should be also stored on user local device.
-3. Data seller uploads file using RepuxLib.uploadFile() function with symmetricKey, publicKey and file in parameters.
+3. Data seller uploads file using RepuxLib.createFileUploader().upload() function with symmetricKey, publicKey and file in parameters.
    - Library reads file partially encrypts it symmetrically using AES-PCBC algorithm.
    - Library encrypts first 190 bytes of file asymmetrically using seller publicKey.
    - Library uploads all file parts to ipfs storage.